allisonlivingston/High-Order-Function-Exercises/drills/version-1/README.md

 ### Instructions
-- Clone the repo down to your local environment.
-- Run `npm install` to get testing packages.
+- Run `npm install` in the version1 directory.
 - Write your code as functions that return the result
 - In the version-1 directory, run ```npm test``` on the command line.